Boutonniere Loop Stem Keeper – How To Do It Yourself

 Check the front of the lapel – everything looks fine.

-I hope this picture series will help you to make your own boutonniere loop.
-As you can see it is quite simple and it really does not take very long.
+I hope this picture series will help you in making your own boutonniere loop.
+As you can see, it is quite simple and it really does not take very long.

 Good luck with your boutonniere loop and please let me know if you have any questions or send me a picture of your results!